danwing/https-local-domains/draft-thomson-https-local-domains.md

 advantages of making HTTPS available would seem to far outweigh the risk of using a key over long periods.

+## Misbinding TLS Raw Public Keys {#misbinding}

+When using Raw Public Keys a misbinding attack is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
+The mechanism described in this draft avoids such a misbinding because the public key is included in the handshake, which the client verifies matches the hash of the public key contained in the hostname.
+This obviates the need for mitigations described in
+{{?RFC8844}}.

 # IANA Considerations {#iana}